Pattaya: Demographics

-The city (mueang) had 320,262 people resident and counted on census 2010 (National Statistics Office).
-Most of these people counted are Thai, with most migrant populations not recognized, although the details are quite complex as there are even indigenous Thais without nationality, and migrant workers have since been largely regularized (albeit with due foreign pressure).
-Therefore, the census population does not represent the total figure.
-As for Thai nationals and legal permanent residents (very few) registering the city as their hometown, the provincial authority logged population was 107,944 in 2010, modestly rising to 119,530 by 2019.
-As with the Bangkok Metropolitan Region, registered population figure issued by a different agency than the National Statistics Office hardly captures the scope of the urban transformation that has occurred over the time span – the economy is dependent on the large numbers of casual Thai workers who work in the city yet remain registered in their hometowns, there is much employment turnover and to and from the capital, as well as seasonal farm migration.
-Migrant workers from neighboring nations, and many long-term expatriates who reside in the city as retirees or self-employed or contracted are traditionally not counted.
-There has never been a reliably published figure for total population, but its thought to be quite large (on the order of half a million people) given the ubiquity and sheer number of migrant workers taking place of Thai labor.
-Pattaya city excludes some nearby areas like Nong Prue (73,901 people in 2010 census) and Huay Yai.

-Pattaya additionally has massive population inflow from short stay tourism, with its 2000 hotels and 136,000 rooms available as of 2015.
+The municipality has a population of 119,532 residents (2019), while the city ("Greater Pattaya") has a population of 328,961 (2021).
+Most of these people counted are Thai, with most migrant populations not recognized, although migrant workers are increasingly regularized due to foreign pressure.
+Some details of the census remain complex, as even indigenous Thais without nationality are not being recognized.
+Therefore, the census population currently does not represent the total figure.

+As with the Bangkok Metropolitan Region, registered population figures issued by the National Statistics Office (NSO) and the Department of Provincial Administration (DOPA) do not fully capture the scope of the urban transformation that has occurred over time, especially with the economy being dependent on the large numbers of casual Thai workers who work in the city yet remain registered in their hometowns, and the employment turnover from and to the capital, as well as seasonal farm migration.
+Migrant workers from neighboring nations, and many long-term expatriates who reside in the city as retirees, self-employed, or contracted are traditionally not counted.
+A reliable figure has never been published for the total population in Pattaya, which is, however, thought to be quite large (on the order of half a million people) given the ubiquity and sheer number of migrant workers.
+Pattaya additionally has a massive population inflow from short stay tourism, with 2000 hotels and 136,000 rooms available as of 2015.

+Throughout the years, the municipality (Pattaya City) has outgrown its municipal borders (53.5 km²) and now reaches into all neighboring subdistricts (tambon) within the Bang Lamung district, forming the "Pattaya-Bang Lamung-Jomtien" area, covering 727 km2.
+Although known formally as "Greater Pattaya", the more commonly used term to describe this urban area is simply Pattaya.
+Changes in population and area size are regularly revised by the Department of Public Works and Town & Country Planning and the Chonburi Provincial Administrative Organization.

+Pattaya is part of the Pattaya-Chonburi Metropolitan Area, a conurbation of the urban areas of Chonburi, Si Racha, and Pattaya.
+The total population of this area is 999,092, making it the third largest metropolitan area in the country after Bangkok and Chiang Mai.
-A growing community of foreign retirees live in Pattaya.
-Thailand immigration has a special visa category for foreigners over age 50 who wish to retire in Thailand.
-Pattaya is attractive to many retirees from other countries not only because of its climate and lifestyle, but also because living costs are lower than in many countries.

-It also has a large Indian community which mainly speaks Tamil.
+A growing community of foreign retirees lives in Pattaya.
+The Thai Immigration Bureau has a special visa category for foreigners over the age of 50 who wish to retire in Thailand.
+The city also has a large Indian community, which mainly speaks Tamil.